 Later copyists seemingly wanted to make “all” (the last word in verse 6) to apply explicitly to believers and added either hymín (you) or hemín (us).

 In verse 8, many manuscripts, including P46 (c.
 200 CE), do not include “and” (kaí).
-Without the “and,” the text reads, “Having ascended to the height, he led a captivity captive; he gave gifts to men.”
+With the “and,” the text in other manuscripts reads, “Having ascended to the height, he led a captivity captive; and he gave gifts to men.”

 After “descended” (in verse 9), many manuscripts add “first.”
 The oldest extant manuscript (P46, c.
 200 CE) and a number of others omit the word “parts.”